 No post on this website is legal advice, is meant to be legal advice, and certainly does not serve as a substitute for legal advice.
 Information is power, and we are providing this information to give you, the federal employee, with some power.
 This information is not widely or easily accessible to Federal Employees.

 It is best to consult with a lawyer familiar withMerit Systems Protection Board (MSPB) appeals to discuss the facts and law of your particular case.
-If you have questions about federal disability retirement under FERS or CSRS, or OPM’s denial of your applications for federal disability retirement benefits under FERS or CSRS, contact an MSPB attorney at the The Law Offices of Eric L. Pines, PLLC to schedule a telephone consultation.
+If you have questions about federal disability retirement under FERS or CSRS, or OPM’s denial of your applications for federal disability retirement benefits under FERS or CSRS, contact an MSPB attorney at the Pines Federal to schedule a telephone consultation.